 The business formally changed its name to Noom in 2012 when it released its flagship iOS and Android app.
 Rather than just tracking calories, the new weight loss software changed eating patterns by taking a psychological approach.

 The app’s user base significantly increased in 2013.
-Additionally, the business started working with significant medical associations to study the efficacy of its weight-management strategy.
+Additionally, the business began collaborating with major medical associations to evaluate the efficacy of its weight-management strategy.

 In 2014, the firm secured a $7 million Series A investment, which was used to expand marketing initiatives and develop the technology platform.